Indian Law Section

 The Indian Law Section provides a forum for practitioners representing clients affected by Indian law.
 Federal, tribal and state laws, executive and administrative actions, and court decisions produce a complex and rapidly evolving array of law that affects legal services.
 The Section schedules CLE programs on subjects that provide information to practitioners representing clients affected by Indian law.
 Section members also receive a newsletter highlighting recent developments in Indian law.

-As one of the program's valuable offerings, each year the WSBA Indian Law Section and the Northwest Indian Bar Association match fiscal resources to provide stipends to several Indian students who are preparing for the summer bar exam.
+As one of the program's valuable offerings, the WSBA Indian Law Section and the Northwest Indian Bar Association each year match fiscal resources to provide stipends to several Indian students preparing for the summer bar exam.
 Beginning with the 2010 winter bar exam and for the first time, stipends were awarded to students preparing for the winter bar exam.
-For questions about the Indian Legal Scholars Program and/or the bar exam stipends, please contact Gabe Galanda at 206-628-2780 or email@example.com.

-Section Members: To join the Section list serve and for general Section questions, please send your email address and Bar number to email@example.com.
-For more information and to get involved with the Section, please contact the Section chair, Andrea Smith.
+To join the Section list serve and for general Section questions, please send your email address and Bar number to email@example.com.
+For more information and to get involved with the Section, please contact Section Chair Claire Newman.